jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/classes-lesson/readme.md

 ## Demo: What are classes?
 (10 minutes)

->Note: Explain the syntax here about how to create new objects and also the syntax of a class file.

 The paradigm of OOP allows programmers to compartmentalize specific bits and pieces of code so that we can reuse this code while also hiding parts of it within the each class.
 In the __Car__ example, we can create new Cars and give them different model names but have an internal concept of _speed_ that only the Car itself is aware.